 What is a concussion?

-A concussion is a brain injury which can be caused by a direct blow or by transmitted forces from a blow elsewhere on the body.
+A concussion is a disturbance in brain activity and/or function caused by either a direct blow or by transmitted forces from a blow elsewhere on the body.
 It is a functional injury, in that there are no abnormalities seen on traditional imaging modalities (MRI, CT).
 The Centers for Disease Control (CDC) estimate as many as 3.8 million concussions happen each year in the United States are sports-and-recreation event–related.
 Most concussions will resolve on their own, but require early identification, careful evaluation and specialized management.

 If an athlete returns to play before the brain heals from the original concussion, any additional bump or blow can cause more damage.
 Our physicians at Montgomery Sports Medicine Center have the specialized training and expertise needed to evaluate potential concussions and develop a treatment plan to safely help an athlete return to play.